Staying on Treatment With INCRELEX®

 What to Expect

-What to Expect with INCRELEX®
+What to Expect With INCRELEX®

 It is important to have realistic expectations of treatment with INCRELEX®, as changes to your child’s height may take time to be apparent.